Topener/XHR/README.md

 This method returns the count of deleted documents

 ### purge()
-Goes through all the documents and delete everything
+Goes through all the documents and deletes everything

 This method returns the count of deleted documents